 Students will have a morning sign-in with an adult before heading to breakfast.
 Thereafter they will head to classes, returning at the end of the school day to prepare for tutorials, sports, arts, activities, or service.
-Dinner is between 5:30pm and 6:30pm, and then there will be homework time, followed by free time, followed by bedtime.
+Students will sign-in with an adult before dinner, which is served between 5:30pm and 6:30pm, and then there will be homework time, followed by free time, followed by bedtime.